DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/environment/README.md

 Once you have Docker installed, Follow the next steps to build your image.

+1. Enter the environment folder.

-1. Enter the folder of the repo
+Execute the following command from the root folder of your repo: **mlbookcamp-code**

 ```
-cd mlbookcamp-code
+cd ./course-zoomcamp/01-intro/environment
 ```

 2. Build your image